 You can never go wrong with using baking soda.
 Besides being a great way to deodorize, baking soda can also be used to sanitize.

-The alkaline powder inside of baking soda can remove proteins and neutralize acids.
+The alkaline powder inside baking soda can remove proteins and neutralize acids.
 When mixed with vinegar, it can create a bubbly cleaning paste that can effectively remove most stains and other problems.

 Baking soda is safe to use and easy to buy.